Material Management Checklist for Plastic-Free Events in Breckenridge

 Reusable Products

-A growing reusable service economy can help grow your event.
-Provide, lend, or sell reusable beverage cups to event attendees or work with a third-party to supply reusable containers.
-Promote and incentive attendee to BYO.
+A growing reusable service ware economy can help grow your event.
+Provide, lend, or sell reusable beverage cups to event attendees or work with a third party to supply reusable containers.
+Promote and incentivize attendees to BYO.

 Reusable Vendor Options